knpwrs/dotfiles/README.md

 [`./home/gitconfig`][gitc] to have your information.
 You can do this on your own branch to make pulling upstream changes easier.

+### Private Environment Variables

+You can create a file at `home/env.local.zsh` which will be `source`d by `home/zshenv`. `*.local.zsh` is in this repository's `.gitignore` file so you don't have to worry about sensitive data being committed to the repository.

 [Homebrew]: http://brew.sh/ "Homebrew"
 [`./vendor/packages`]: vendor/packages "./vendor/packages"
 [gitc]: ./home/gitconfig "gitconfig"